les-tontons-crafters/xtrem-tdd/content/Flavours/test-data-builders.md

 ## Problems

-* How to decouple object creation from implementation in your tests?
+* `How to decouple object creation from implementation in your tests?`
-* How to improve code readability in your tests?
+* `How to improve code readability in your tests?`
-* How to speed up writing your test setup?
+* `How to speed up writing your test setup?`

 ## How to

 ### The 4 rules of test data builders

-1. Has an instance variable for each constructor parameter
+1. Have an instance variable for each constructor parameter
-2. Initialises its instance variables to commonly used or safe values
+2. Initialize its instance variables to commonly used or safe values
 3. Has a `build` method that creates a new object using the values in its instance variables
-4. Has "chainable" public methods for overriding the values in its instance variables.
+4. Has `chainable` public methods for overriding the values in its instance variables

 ## Examples